Tutorial

 Logging management

-pyftpdlib uses the logging module to handle logging.
-If you don’t configure logging pyftpdlib will write logs to stderr.
-In order to configure logging you should do it before calling serve_forever().
-Example logging to a file:
+pyftpdlib uses the stdlib logging module to handle logs.
+If you don’t configure logging pyftpdlib will do it for you.
+In order to configure logging you should do it before calling FTPServer.serve_forever.
+Example which logs to a file:

 import logging